picqer/sendcloud-php-client/README.md

 An unofficial client for the SendCloud API.
 More info about SendCloud on http://sendcloud.nl.
 Below are some examples on the usage of this client.

+Full docs of the SendCloud API can be found on https://docs.sendcloud.sc/api/v2/index.html

 ## Installation
 This project can easily be installed through Composer.